jolfr/langchain-application-template/README.md

-# Python Application Template
+# LangChain Application Template

-This is an opinionated template to get langchain applications started up easily with a defined structure and set of tools.
+This is an opinionated template to get LangChain applications started up easily with a defined structure and set of tools.

-- Defined project structure
+- Predefined project structure
 - Package and environment management with uv
 - Service definition with FastAPI
 - Testing with DeepEval